 Then Reinhardt Quelle of Cisco talked about the cloud initiatives within Cisco.
 He addresed process around selecting which platform services they are offering internally and why OpenStack is interesting to Cisco beyond networking.

 ‘John Dickinson presenting “Swift: Present and Future”‘ Lastly, John Dickinson, the Technical Project lead of Swift who works at Rackspace, gave a talk on the current state of Swift.
 It was a great overview of how Swift is architected and the future direction of Swift.
-His slides are below.

 Looking forward to the next meetup!